 After you have turned in your score sheet and done any protesting, go to the counter and order up a beer or soft drink and a pizza.
-It will help you relax after all your concentration.
+(Ask for a rallye discount; we often get one.)
+Food will help you relax after all your concentration.
 You will have a bit of a wait as all the scores have to be tabulated, all the protests have to be judged, any protest-related score adjustments made, and the scores have to be periodically posted on the scoreboard.
 While you wait, fill in TRC's rallye evaluation form, giving RMs and club officers positive and negative feedback.
 And write yourself a note about what you want to do differently at future rallyes.